imudaynigam/quiz-app-quizwiz/README.md

 ### Starting a Quiz
 1. **Select Difficulty**: Choose from Easy, Medium, or Hard levels
 2. **Begin Quiz**: Click "Start Quiz" to begin your challenge
-3. **Answer Questions**: Select your answers from multiple choice options
+3. **Answer Questions**: Select your answers from multiple-choice options
 4. **Navigate**: Use Previous/Next buttons or progress dots to navigate
 5. **Complete**: Finish the quiz to see your results and score